taraschuiko/100-days-of-code/log.md

 **Today's Progress**: Completed remaining Regex excercises on freeCodeCamp.
 Completed first 6 exercises on this repo https://github.com/taraschuiko/reactjs_koans

 **Thoughts:** I've been learning Vue.js for last 3 weeks, I liked it so much, but I decided to remind myself React a bit.
 And now I love both Vue and React more

+### Day 2: February 2, 2018

+**Today's Progress**: Completed several exercises from this repo https://github.com/taraschuiko/reactjs_koans and freeCodeCamp React Redux course.

+**Thoughts:** I have nice skills in React, but I need to improve ones in Redux.